iotJumpway/Intel-Examples/Robotic-Arm/README.md

 ## Robotic Arm Core Program

 The next step is to setup the Robotic Arm Core Program.
-You will find the [source code and tutorial](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples/tree/master/Robotic-Arm/Arduino "source code and tutorial") in the [ESP8266 directory](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples/tree/master/Robotic-Arm/Arduino "ESP8266 directory").
+You will find the [source code and tutorial](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples/tree/master/Robotic-Arm/Arduino "source code and tutorial") in the [Arduino directory](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples/tree/master/Robotic-Arm/Arduino "Arduino directory").
+Follow the tutorial to get this part of the project set up.

+## Computer Vision Program

+The final step is to setup the Computer Vision Program.
+You will find the [source code and tutorial](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples/tree/master/Robotic-Arm/Python "source code and tutorial") in the [Python directory](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Intel-Examples/tree/master/Robotic-Arm/Python "Python directory").
 Follow the tutorial to get this part of the project set up.